 • Sally Parlier - Durham Technical Community College Rep

-• Lisa Poser - CYFAR Project Grant Coordinator, NC A&T Cooperative Extension Associate
+• Lisa Valdivia - CYFAR Project Grant Coordinator, NC A&T Cooperative Extension Associate

 • Rosetta Radke - Durham Parks and Recreation Rep